 The long courses visit the Storey Arms Support Point twice; once on the way out, and a second time when returning.

 At each support point we will provide water (also hot where possible), fresh fruit, cake, sandwiches and both sweet & savoury snacks.
 You must ensure that you are carrying sufficient food and water supplies to be self-sufficient on the course in between the Support Points.
 There are opportunities to re-fill water from streams on the hill at your own discretion.

 Hot Soup and Drinks: At the Penwyllt and Storey Arms Support Points, we will also serve hot soup, tea and coffee.

 Drop Bag: All competitors will also have the option of leaving a small (3kg maximum weight), carefully labelled kit bag at registration for the organisers to forward to the Storey Arms Support Point, in which you can pack spare clothing and food etc. Bags will be returned to race HQ once all competitors have passed through.

 Please note that (especially short course) competitors may have a short wait after finishing for the drop bags to be returned to YHA Danywenallt.

 The map will be 1:40,000 scale as was successfully introduced last year.
 It is provided by Harvey Maps as in previous years.
 The 1:40,000 scale makes the map much more legible.
 Both the Short and Long Courses are marked on the map, as is the Bad Weather Route, and the Checkpoints and Support Points for each course.

 What to expect from your GPS Tracker?

 - Trackers will be taped to the shoulder strap of your rucksack at registration, as far back as possible.
 They cannot be put in top pockets, or hip pockets.

-- These trackers are left on until the end of the event.
+- Trackers are left on until the end of the event.
 Do not try to turn the tracker off.

 - Take care when picking up your rucksack so as not to grab the tracker and accidentally initiate the SOS button.